easadler/capstone/README.md

 After you click "Go!" the circles will shift according to there predicted size.

 ### Interpreting the Map
 The circles represent a unique station and the sizes of the circles represent the number of bikes currently docked at a station.
-The are comparable across all stations, no matter the number of docks at a station.
+They are comparable across all stations, no matter the number of docks at a station.
 On the other hand, the colors represent how full each station is relative to the number of viable available docks.
 The colors mean as follows:
 * Blue: Full
 * Green: 50% full
 * Red: empty